levyjeff/levyjeff.github.io/_teaching/teaching.md

 This course is available in both Python and R, and requires either having taken the first course in the correct language, or instructor approval.
 __Quarters taught:__ _Autumn 2019-2023 (Python), Autumn 2022 (R), Winter 2021 (R)_

-### PPHA 30546: Machine Learning (Python)
-The objective of this course is to train students to be insightful users of modern machine learning methods.
-The class covers regularization methods for regression and classification, as well as large-scale approaches to inference and testing.
-In order to have greater flexibility when analyzing datasets, both frequentist and Bayesian methods are investigated.
-__Next taught:__ _Winter 2025_

 ### PPHA 52000: Individual Reading and Research
 Exceptional students from PPHA 30538 and 30536 who have a well-thought-out research idea that they wish to develop further before graduation may request this independent study course.
 The course is tailored to each individual, and will be largely self-driven with regular meetings, similar to the way work on a PhD dissertation would proceed.
 __Quarters taught:__ _Autumn 2023, Spring 2023, Spring 2021_